 It appears that the phosphorylation status of NPM-ALK is important in regulating the biological activity of FOXM1.
 This conclusion is based on the observation that transfection of NPM-ALKWT, but not the kinase-dead NPM-ALKFFF, significantly promoted the transcription activity of FOXM1.
 This is rather intriguing, as it has been reported that most NPM-ALK proteins present in the nuclei of ALK+ ALCL cells exist in the form of NPM-ALKNPM1, which is not as highly phosphorylated as NPM-ALK dimer present in the cytoplasm of these cells (ref).
 Nonetheless, a weak but definitive level of pALK can be detected in the nuclear fraction of ALK+ ALCL (ref; our own observations).
 It is possible that this relatively low level of NPM-ALK phosphorylation may have resulted in an optimal three-dimensional conformation in the NPM-ALKNPM1 dimer, facilitating the physical interaction of NPM1 and FOXM1.
 This low level of NPM-ALK phosphorylation also may have attracted the binding of other proteins to the NPM-ALKNPM1FOXM1 complex, facitating the DNA binding of FOXM1.

 In conclusion, our study has highlighted the importance of FOXM1 in ALK+ ALCL, a type of hematologic malignancy.
 The oncogenic effects of FOXM1 appears to be closely linked to NPM-ALK, the association of which contributes to the oncogenesis in these tumors.
 Furthermore, FOXM1 may be a potential therapeutic target in ALK+ALCL, and disruption of the binding between FOXM1 and NPM1 in the NPM-ALKNPM1 heterodimers may serve as a highly specific anti-cancer therapeutic approach for ALK+ ALCL.

+Moreover, inhibition of FOXM1 by both shRNA and a specific inhibitor in NPM-ALK+ ALCL cells led to significant inhibition of cell division (i.e. CFSE assay) and colony formation in soft agar with a concomitant increase in apoptosis.

 ACKNOWLEDGEMENTS